 Ask a COVID-19 Question

-The U.S. Embassy is compiling a list of people seeking to leave Panama.
-Any U.S. citizen in Panama requesting travel assistance should send an email to PanamaCityUSCitizen@state.gov
+Any U.S. citizen in Panama requesting travel assistance to return to the United States should send an email to PanamaCityUSCitizen@state.gov

 View the U.S. Embassy in Panama’s most recent Alerts & Messages